B-chandru/foodreceipeapp-pwa/README.md

 -in this website we have used api.

--the api used in this website is
+- api used in this website is https://www.themealdb.com/api/json/v1/1/random.php .